cferdinandi/vanilla-js-academy/content/_index.md

 Are there any rules or requirements for participating in the office hours and Slack channel?
 : Yes.
 You must be at least 18 years old, and read and agree to follow the [Code of Conduct](https://gomakethings.com/slack-guidelines/).

-I can't use Stripe to pay but really want to join the Vanilla JS Academy.
-How else can I buy it?
-: Send me an email at {{<email params="subject=Vanilla%20JS%20Academy:%20Payment%20Options&body=I%20cannot%20pay%20with%20Stripe.%20What%20other%20options%20are%20available?%20Thanks!">}} and we'll work something out so that you're able to join.

 I have another question.
 : No problem!
 Send me an email at {{<email params="subject=Vanilla%20JS%20Academy:%20General%20Questions">}}.